mihirrd/next-blog/posts/timezones.md

 _Time is an illusion.
 Lunchtime doubly so._ <br/>
 _- Douglas Adams, The Hitchhiker’s guide to The Galaxy._

 In programming, one thing you would either never come across (if everything goes well) or learn the hard way is handling Timezones and date calculations.
 A newly elected government in some country might suddenly announce that they are turning the clock ahead by 1 hour, and all your cron-jobs, automations, transactions, data reports could go haywire if things are not handled carefully.
 In 2013, Libya had announced that they were no longer going to turn the clock back after DST with only a few days notice.
 In 2019, Brazil announced that they were discontinuing DST altogether and stick to the original time.
+Many countries kick-off their week from Monday, but some start with a Sunday.
 AND TO TOP  IT ALL, there’s a concept of a _Leap Second_ which basically is an additional second added to the clock to cope up with the irregularities in the Earth’s rotation.

 Software internationalization means dealing with all sorts of timezone craziness in your code.
 In this article, I will share some good practices that you can follow that could save you from this nightmare.